Click on any thumbnails to see a larger picture:

-Attractive deep-purple flowers on stems to 40cm high from July to October.
+Attractive rich-purple flowers on stems to 40cm high in summer, this is a very fine form of this Sino-Himalayan speices, found in Yunnan.
 Used as a vegetable in India, Burma and China; all parts are edible.
 Excellent for semi-shade conditions and therefore well suited to the 'forest gardening' crowd.

 A most exotic looking large perennial pea from Mexico, with strong growth to about 2.5m.
 Pinnate foliage has leaflets with indented tips, giving a very distinct effect.
 Highly conspicuous large pale green, but heavily purple-red stained, stipules on the stems and large deep yellow pea flowers in late summer, makes for a striking specimen!
 Absolutely bone hardy in my experience, even through Dec' 2010, without a mulch.
 Sun.

 Heads of pale-blue starry flowers in spring are lovely in themselves, but the show doesn't stop there.
 Very fine thread like leaves radiate around the multiple stems and make a beautiful feathery foliage display that lasts through summer and turns to a cloud of warm yellow in autumn, lasting into winter.
 Height 75cm, width 60-75cm.